-Turkeys are often given hormones to speed up their growth and most of the produce on your Thanksgiving plate is grown with pesticides or synthetic fertilizers.
+Turkeys are often given hormones to speed up their growth, and most of the produce on your Thanksgiving plate is grown with pesticides or synthetic fertilizers.
 Try buying organic and locally this year for a safer, fresher, and more nutritious dinner.

 2. Traveling tips

 Thanksgiving weekend is one of the heaviest for travel in the United States, creating a massive amount of air pollution.
-Reduce your carbon footprint and choose a central location for your family get together that’s close to everyone.
+Reduce your carbon footprint and choose a central location for your family get-together that’s close to everyone.

 3. Ban paper and plastic

-Paper plates and napkins sound like a good thing when you’ve been slaving over a hot stove all day — but buying one less package of paper plates per year saves almost half a million trees.
+Paper plates and napkins sound like a good thing when you’ve been slaving over a hot stove all day — but buying one fewer package of paper plates per year saves almost half a million trees.
 Help the environment by using reusable plates, utensils, and cups.
 Don’t forget to stock up on reusable containers for the leftovers!

 4. Decorate with nature

-Create a beautiful centerpiece with items from your own backyard or around your neighborhood.
+Create a beautiful centerpiece with items from your own back yard or around your neighborhood.
 Try decorating with pinecones, acorns, evergreen branches, and gourds!